vmhost/JazzCash/README.md

 ## Setup

-Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose FastSpring from the Available Gateways dropdown.
+Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose JazzCash from the Available Gateways dropdown.

 For integration with your WHMCS, visit https://vmakerhost.com or email us at : support@vmakerhost.com